Constraining the top-Higgs sector of the Standard Model Effective Field Theory: Conclusions

 The above conclusions are blurred by a more conservative treatment of theoretical uncertainties, such as the R-fit method.
 In this case unconstrained directions remain in the ten-dimensional parameter space.
 In this light, an inclusion of CP-odd collider observables into our analysis would also be very interesting.
 In any case, the unconstrained directions underscore both the importance of having complementary ``orthogonal'' probes and the importance of improved calculations of the hadronic and nuclear matrix elements needed to relate EDMs to CP-violating operators.

-{\bf Acknowledgements} -- We thank Aneesh Manohar for correspondence on Refs.~\cite{Jenkins:2013zja,Jenkins:2013wua, Alonso:2013hga} and Nicolas Mileo for correspondence on Ref.~\cite{Mileo:2016mxg}.
+{\bf Acknowledgements} -- We thank Aneesh Manohar for correspondence on Refs.~\cite{Jenkins:2013zja,Jenkins:2013wua, Alonso:2013hga}, Nicolas Mileo for correspondence on Ref.~\cite{Mileo:2016mxg}, and we are grateful to Miko\l aj Misiak for pointing out Refs.\ \cite{Czakon:2015exa,Misiak:2015xwa} to us.
 We also acknowledge stimulating discussions with Sacha Davidson and Joachim Brod.
 EM thanks Simone Alioli for help in the calculation of the single top cross section.
 VC and EM acknowledge support by the US DOE Office of Nuclear Physics and by the LDRD program at Los Alamos National Laboratory.
 WD and JdV acknowledge support by the Dutch Organization for Scientific Research (NWO) through a RUBICON and VENI grant, respectively.